Skip to main content

 Main Reasons Summery

-First here are main reasons pointed out why it is not recommended any why also services such as Netflix, Amazon, YouTube and other do now use autoplay on video overview pages.
+First here are main reasons pointed out why it is not recommended any why also services such as Netflix, Amazon, YouTube and other do not use autoplay on video overview pages.

 1. Slow Website Loading: Autoplay videos begin downloading and playing immediately when a webpage is visited.
 This can slow down the overall website loading speed, especially if the video files are large or numerous.